xtcnd3/btree-framework/README.md

-regression      - runs regression tests using debug binary performance     - runs performance tests using release binary (this is not ready yet) coverage_report - runs regression tests using coverage binary and creates result displayed as HTML valgrind_report - runs regression tests using valgrind with debug binary clean           - removes any build file (may those be intermediate or final) clean_coverage  - removes any coverage or coverage report file (may those be intermediate or final)
+regression      - runs regression tests using debug binary performance     - runs performance tests using release binary (this is not ready yet) coverage_report - runs regression tests using coverage binary and creates result displayed as HTML valgrind_report - runs regression tests using valgrind with debug binary (warning: takes days or maybe weeks to run) clean           - removes any build file (may those be intermediate or final) clean_coverage  - removes any coverage or coverage report file (may those be intermediate or final)